 Appeal from a Denial of Summary Judgment?

 Can’t do it, right?
-Petition for a writ of mandate, instead. right?
+Petition for a writ of mandate, instead.
+Right?

 Not so fast, as we are reminded by today’s decision in KRL v.
 Aquaro, case no. 06-16282 (9th Cir.
 Jan.
 16, 2008).
 The case is an appeal from the denial of summary judgment that was sought on qualified immunity grounds, and the court notes that interlocutory appeal is allowed in such cases.
 The rule dates back to Mitchell v.
 Forsyth, 472 U.S. 511 (1985), which applied as its starting point the general rule that